jaredhensley/mediamentions/README.md

 Exports return SpreadsheetML XML without external dependencies.
 Error responses are JSON.

 ## Running the scheduler
-The scheduler simulates daily provider queries for each active press release and records unverified mentions.
+The scheduler runs daily provider queries for each active press release and records unverified mentions.

 - Run once and exit: